arnabbandyopadhyay/transcriptional_noise/README.md

 ## Launching simulation

 Before launching simulation, it is recommended to set the max_cells value in params.py file to a desired value.
+All required libraries are pre-installed in the container environment.
 Further the code uses multiprocessing library and multiple simulations can be launched in parallel.
 To set this to a desired value, modify the last couple of lines in main.py file.
 Generally, a container has no resource constraints and can use as much of a given resource as the host's kernel scheduler allows.
 For restricted resource allocation, check the guidelines at: https://docs.docker.com/engine/containers/resource_constraints/

 Finally, to launch a simulation, navigate to a desired folder and from terminal run: